ITfoxtec/FoxIDs/docs/index.md

 **FoxIDs is a Identity Services (IDS) with support for [OAuth 2.0](oauth-2.0.md), [OpenID Connect 1.0](oidc.md) and [SAML 2.0](saml-2.0.md).**

-> Hosted in Azure West Europe (Netherlands) and Sweden Central / Ownership and data in Europe.
+> Hosted in Azure Europe / Ownership and data in Europe.

 FoxIDs is both an [authentication](login.md) platform and a security broker where FoxIDs support converting from [OpenID Connect 1.0](oidc.md) to [SAML 2.0](saml-2.0.md).